FernandoArroliga/SalesDashboardStreamlit/README.md

 The code for this Sales Dashboard is implemented in Python using Streamlit, pandas, and Plotly Express.
 You can find the main application code in the [app.py](app.py) file.

+## Contributing

+## Contributing

+We welcome contributions to this project.
+If you have suggestions for improvements, bug reports, or would like to contribute code, please follow the guidelines below:

+1. Fork the repository on GitHub.
+2. Clone the forked repository to your local machine.
+3. Create a new branch to work on your feature or bug fix.
+4. Make your changes and ensure they are properly tested.
+5. Commit your changes with clear and concise commit messages.
+6. Push your changes to your fork on GitHub.
+7. Create a pull request from your fork to the original repository.
+8. Provide a detailed description of your changes and any relevant information.

+We'll review your pull request and, if it aligns with the project's goals and standards, merge it.
+Thank you for contributing to our project!

+### Reporting Issues

+If you find any issues with the project or have suggestions for improvements, please feel free to open a GitHub issue.
+We appreciate your feedback and will address issues as soon as possible.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.